fau-masters-collected-works-cgarbin/autogen-experiments/README.md

 Each notebook is a self-contained experiment.
 You can run them in any order.

+You may need to select a Python kernel the first time you open a notebook.
+Choose the kernel from the virtual environment you created.

 ## Preparing the environment

 This is a one-time step.
 If you have already done this, just activate the virtual environment with `source venv/bin/activate`.